Invariant measures concentrated on countable structures: Existence of invariant measures

-where $p(y, \zz)$ denotes the type $p(x,\zz)$ with all instances of the variable $x$ replaced by the variable $y$. \end{definition}
+where $p(y, \zz)$ denotes the quantifier-free type $p(x,\zz)$ with all instances of the variable $x$ replaced by the variable $y$. \end{definition}

-In other words, when $T$ does not have duplication of quantifier-free types, then there is some non-redundant quantifier-free type $p(x,\zz)$ consistent with $T$ and some model $\cM$ of $T$ containing a tuple $(a,\bb)$ realizing $p$ such that the only way for a tuple of the form $(a', \bb)$ to also realize $p$ is for $a'$ to equal $a$, i.e., the type of $(a,a',\bb)$ must be redundant.
+Equivalently, when $T$ does not have duplication of quantifier-free types, there is some non-redundant quantifier-free type $p(x,\zz)$ consistent with $T$ and some model $\cM$ of $T$ containing a tuple $(a,\bb)$ realizing $p$ such that the only way for a tuple $(a', \bb)$ in $\cM$ to also realize $p$ is for $a'$ to equal $a$.